wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

 = 0.7.8.3 =
-* Enable/Disable cache option for mobile devices has been added
+* [FEATURE] Enable/Disable cache option for mobile devices has been added
 * Optimisation of CSS minify
-* "[wpfcNOT]" shortcode has been converted to the image
+* [FEATURE] "[wpfcNOT]" shortcode has been converted to the image
 * r10.net support forum url has been added
 * Some style changes
 * to correct misspelling

 = 0.7.8 =
-* Delete Minified Css & Js feature has been added
+* [FEATURE] Delete Minified Css & Js feature has been added
 * Update of Spanish translation
 * Update of Turkish translation
 * Update of Russian translation